HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 The mission of the Wang Lab is to develop novel genomics and bioinformatics methods to improve the diagnosis, treatment, and prognosis of rare diseases, to ultimately facilitate the implementation genomic medicine on scale.
 Research in the lab can be divided into several areas.
-First, the Wang Lab is developing analytical pipelines for whole genome and whole exome sequencing data, all the way from FASTQ files to biological insights.
-Some examples of computational tools used in the lab include SeqMule, ANNOVAR, Phenolyzer, SeqHBase, and InterVar.
-These approaches facilitate a better understanding of the functional content and clinical insights from sequencing data.
+First, the Wang Lab is developing analytical pipelines for whole genome and whole exome sequencing data.
+Some examples of computational tools used in the lab include ANNOVAR, Phenolyzer, and InterVar and CancerVar.

 The Wang Lab is also developing genomic assays and methods to analyze long-read data, such as those generated from linked-read sequencing, optical mapping, PacBio, and Nanopore sequencing.
 These methods help the lab team identify causal genetic variants on cases that failed to be diagnosed by traditional whole genome/exome sequencing approaches, and help map aberrant DNA modifications such as methylations in tissues from patients in comparison to controls.
-Some examples of computational tools use by the lab for this research approach include RepeatHMM, NextSV, LongSV, LinkedSV, NanoMod, and DeepMod.
+Some examples of computational tools developed by the lab include RepeatHMM, NextSV, LongSV, LinkedSV, LongGF, NanoMod, and DeepMod and DeepRepeat.

-Finally, the lab is developing data mining approaches from clinical phenotypic information in Electronic Health Records (EHR) to correlate genotype and phenotype together and better understand the phenotypic heterogeneity of inherited diseases.
-Some examples of computational tools the lab employs include EHR-Phenolyzer, SparkText, Doc2HPO, and Phen2Gene, which use natural language processing on clinical notes to predict possible genetic syndromes and candidate genes.
+Additionally, the lab is developing data mining approaches from clinical phenotypic information in Electronic Health Records (EHR) to correlate genotype and phenotype together, and better understand the phenotypic heterogeneity of inherited diseases.
+Some examples of computational tools the lab employs include EHR-Phenolyzer, Doc2HPO, Phen2Gene and PhenCards, which use natural language processing on clinical notes to predict possible genetic syndromes and candidate genes.

 - Developing pipelines to analyze whole genome and whole exome sequencing data and identify causal genes of rare diseases